burt lancaster

 "When we did Army Girl (1938), Cline said, "there was one scene where we had to slide down those sand bluffs east of Lone Pine on our horses so they greased up some two-by-twelves and put 'em just under the dirt so the horses would slide better.

 "In another shot in that picture," he went on, "one of our riders was a fella name Hardrock Jim.
-He wore these big thick glasses, couldn't see a thing without 'em and naturally, they didn't want him wearin' the glasses on camera so there we are, racin' along with this tank chasin'
+He wore these big thick glasses, couldn't see a thing without 'em and naturally, they didn't want him wearin' the glasses on camera so there we are, racin' along with this tank chasin' us right toward a four-inch cottonwood tree.
+That's where Hardrock and his horse parted company."
+Cline couldn't help laughing.
+"That night," he grinned, "he took his axe and went out there and took that thing down."

 Even into the '50s, townspeople signed up as extras. "'Bout al you had to do was show up to be in a crowd scene," Rellis Arnick said.
 "On Brigham Young (1940), I think half the town was down thee for the river shots.
 And they almost roasted.
-Everybody was bundled up like it was winter and it was 100 in the shade!"
+Everybody was bundled up like it was winter and it was 100 in the shade!.

 OLLP